eigerco/solana-spec/implementation-details.md

 ### Ping and pong messages

 Nodes constantly ping their peers to see whether they are active.
 They create a ping message which contains a randomly generated 32-byte token.
 The peer receiving the ping should respond with a pong message that contains a hash of the received ping token within a certain amount of time.
 If the peer fails to respond, it will not receive any other message from the node who pinged it.
 Otherwise, the origin of the ping message will store the received pong in a cache.

+## TODOs

+* _how often the nodes should send ping messages_
+* _how much time the node has to reply to a ping message_
+* _how much time the node has to reply to pull request_
+* _what happens if the node ignores the prune message and sends the push message anyway to everybody_
+* _how often the node needs to send push message (is that also every 7,5 sec?)_
+* _more details about each data type_